akosek4/travel-planner/README.md

 ## Description

 This project is an application for recording and managing travel itineraries.
-The program will include an arbitrary number of travel entries, each with a name, date, and location that specifies the content of each trip.
+The program will include an arbitrary number of travel entries, each with a name that specifies the content of each trip.
 Within each trip entry, further and more detailed information will be given.
 Some examples of these possible sections included in each trip are:
 - pricing
 - flight information